Skip to main content

 Key Difference Analysis:

-• Flexibility: defer does not require objects to implement an interface, nor does it need nested wrappers like try-finally.
-You can insert a defer anywhere in the middle of your code to handle cleanup, and multiple defer blocks execute in LIFO (Last In, First Out) order.
+• Flexibility: defer does not require objects to implement interfaces, nor does it need nested layers of try-finally.
+You can insert a defer anywhere in the middle of your code to handle cleanup, and multiple defer blocks are executed in LIFO (Last In, First Out) order.